1758-06-23 - Battle of Krefeld

 - Converged Grenadier Battalion von Schack (1 bn)

-- Cavalry (26 sqns) under Lieutenant-General Duke of Holstein-Gottorp assisted by Major-Generals von Einsiedel and von Urff
+- Cavalry (26 sqns) under Lieutenant-General Prince of Holstein-Gottorp assisted by Major-Generals von Einsiedel and von Urff

 - Artillery (11 pieces)